skeller88/aws-terraform-bootstrap/README.md

 $ source venv/bin/activate && source .app_bash_profile && python ./hello_world_lambda.py
 ```

-Run locally from Pycharm:
+or run locally from Pycharm:
 - Open "aws-terraform-bootstrap" repo
 - Right click on "hello_world.py" and select "Run 'hello_world'"

-Once the directions in [AWS setup](#aws-setup) are finished, run the app either on AWS:
+Run the app on AWS:
 - Navigate to the "hello_world" Lambda dashboard
-- Configure a test event with an empty dictionary
+- Configure a test event with an empty JSON object.
 - Click "Test" to run the test event and execute the lambda, and output will appear on the dashboard
 - Change the "storage_type" environment variable to either "csv" (write to S3) or "postgres" (write to RDS).

-Or locally against the AWS SSM Parameter Store and  S3 bucket, by setting "USE_AWS" to "True" and running the app locally
+The app can also be run locally against the AWS SSM Parameter Store and  S3 bucket, by setting "USE_AWS" to "True" and running the app
 from the command line or from Pycharm.
 Note that it's not possible to run locally against the AWS RDS instance, because
 the RDS instance is located in a private subnet, and can only be accessed from outside the private subnet via the
 EC2 bastion host.

-# Tests
+## Tests
-Once the directions in [Local setup](#local-setup) and [AWS setup](#aws-setup) are finished, run `./run_tests.sh`, which
+Run `./run_tests.sh`, which will run the `hello_world.py` method with various combinations of environment variables to validate that setup worked
-will run the hello_world
+properly.

 # Local setup
 ## Repo